ionathan/plotclim/README.md

 This software is distributed under the GPL licence (GPL>v3)

-It has been developed in Machakos, Kenya, during the 4th East Africa AgMIP Regional Workshop, with the assiastance of the East Africa climate team.
+It has been developed in Machakos, Kenya, during the 4th East Africa AgMIP Regional Workshop, with the assistance of the AgMIP East Africa climate team.

 - - -